 National Center for Faculty Development and Diversity (NCFDD)

-In 2018, Pitt became an institutional member of the National Center for Faculty Development and Diversity (NCFDD), which is a nationally recognized, independent organization that provides online career development and mentoring resources for faculty, post-docs, and graduate students.
-It provides a variety of virtual programs and resources including multi-week courses; core curriculum webinars; guest expert webinars; private discussion forums for peer-mentoring, problem solving, and moderated writing challenges; and access to their extensive member library.
+In 2018, Pitt became an institutional member of the National Center for Faculty Development and Diversity (NCFDD), a nationally recognized, independent organization that provides online career development and mentoring resources for faculty, post-docs, and graduate students.
+It provides a variety of virtual programs and resources including multi-week courses; core curriculum webinars; guest expert webinars; private discussion forums for peer-mentoring, problem solving, and moderated writing challenges; and access to NCFDD's extensive member library.

 Center for Mentoring

 The faculty of the University of Pittsburgh is one of the University’s greatest assets.
-The Center for Mentoring will serve as a central resource to support professional excellence by encouraging growth and development of faculty as teachers and scholars.
+The Center for Mentoring serves as a central resource to support professional excellence by encouraging growth and development of faculty as teachers and scholars.
 By learning how to be effective mentors and mentees, faculty can strengthen their professional interactions and connections with students, helping to prepare them for success at Pitt and for lives of impact beyond campus.